 Pursuant to its terms, upon execution of the Agreement for Services and Sublease, the equivalent of five monthly payments, or \$87,500, for the period from January 1, 2006 through May 31, 2006, became due to Telos from Enterworks.
-Under the terms of the Agreement for Services and Sublease, Enterworks must bring such arrearage current by June 30, 2006.
+Under the terms of the third amendment to the Agreement for Services and Sublease, Telos and Enterworks have agreed to a payment plan to bring the arrearage current by December 31, 2006.

-Enterworks International, Inc.
+Teloworks, Inc. (formerly Enterworks International, Inc.)